 What to do with this activity?

 Storyline Online is a wonderful resource organised by the Screen Actors Guild of America.
 Professional actors have recorded lots of children's stories on video.
-Click here to choose a story to watch with your child.
+Click here to choose a story to watch and listen to with your child.
+Real books are great for your child, but this is an enjoyable alternative.

 Stop and start the video as you need, especially if your child is asking questions, or if there is a word they don't know.
 Talk about the story afterwards - did they like the main character; what was their favourite bit; was it a good ending?
 If your child really likes one of the books, you can search for books by the same author.